atata-framework/atata.io/_includes/components/checkboxlist.md

 Represents the checkbox list control (a set of `<input type="checkbox">`).
 By default is being searched by the name.

 Concrete checkbox items can be found by label or value.
-By default finds items by the name.
-Use `[FindItemByValue]` attribute to find items by value.
+By default finds the items by the name.
+Use `[FindItemByValue]` attribute to find the items by the value.
+{:class="info"}

 ```html
 <label class="checkbox-inline">